 This coordinating role, sometimes referred to as a ‘key working’ or ‘care coordination’, can not only help to deliver person centred, integrated care, but can also help to reduce bureaucracy and duplication for local authorities, the NHS and other agencies.
 Care coordinators are also often able to build close relationships with young people and families and can act as a valuable provider of information and advice both to the families and to local authorities.
 Care leavers will have Personal Advisers to provide support, for example by providing advice or signposting the young person to services.
 The Personal Adviser will be a natural lead in many cases to coordinate a transition from children’s to adult care and support where relevant.

 Having carried out a transition assessment, the local authority must give an indication of which needs are likely to be eligible needs (and which are not likely to be eligible) once the young person in question turns 18, to ensure that the young person or carer understands the care and support they are likely to receive and can plan accordingly.

 There is a particularly important role for local authorities in ensuring that young people and carers understand their likely situation when they reach adulthood.
 The different systems for children’s and adult care and support mean that there will be circumstances in which needs that were being met by children’s services may not be eligible needs under the adult system.

 Adult care and support is subject to means testing and charging.
 Please note: the Government will no longer progress with a cap on care costs in 2020, delayed from 2016.
-A Green paper will be published in the autumn of 2018 regarding new legislation for social care reform.
+A Green paper will be published in 2019 regarding new legislation for social care reform.